 We will screen the control group for outliers that might suggest abnormalities, as such values would reduce the (already low, see figure 3) power to detect single-case deficits.
 We will use a robust method of outlier detection based on the median absolute deviation (MAD).
 The MAD can be multiplied by the consistency constant 1.4826 to estimate the SD, assuming a normal distribution.
-Each control participant's PMI can be expressed a modified Z-score (Z') by subtracting the group median, divided by the MAD \1.4826.
-If Z' exceeds 2.5, that participant will be excluded, and replaced.
+Each control participant's PMI can be expressed as a modified Z-score (Z') by subtracting the group median, divided by the MAD \1.4826.
+If Z' exceeds 2.5 on either side, that participant will be excluded, and replaced.
 Our simulations suggest that, for a group size of 24, we would expect to exclude (on average)<1 participant (~0.67) by this criterion.

-Figure 3 (A) Relation between control sample size and power to detect a single-case deficit in a one-tailed test, for different size of deficit (D, expressed as SD of control mean), (B) relation between deficit size (D) and power to detect a single-case deficit, given a control sample size of 24, for adjusted and unadjusted alpha criteria.
+Relation between(A) control sample size and power to detect a single-case deficit in a one-tailed test, for different sizes of deficit (D, expressed as SD of control mean).
+(B) D and power to detect a deficit, given a control sample size of 24, for adjusted (.025) and unadjusted (.05) alpha criteria.